-The company conducts its business through three principal business divisions: the Commercial Foodservice Equipment Group; the Food Processing Equipment Group; and the International Distribution Division.
-See Note 11 to the Consolidated Financial Statements for further information on the company's business segments.
+The company conducts its business through two principal business divisions: the Commercial Foodservice Equipment Group and the Food Processing Equipment Group.
+See Note 10 to the Consolidated Financial Statements for further information on the company's business segments.

 Commercial Foodservice Equipment Group